SergeyFedorchenko/AML_cartoon/README.md

 ### Training Curves

-Training stability is tracked using adversarial, cycle-consistency, and identity losses:
+Training stability is tracked using adversarial, cycle-consistency, and identity losses